jpcaparas/base-atomic-design/README.md

     - Autoprefixer, to take care of those pesky prefixes...which are [being phased out](https://webkit.org/blog/6131/updating-our-prefixing-policy/)!
 - Jest, to handle Unit testing of the Javascript.

+## Linting

+To run both linters, use the following command:

+	npm run lint

+To just run the Javascript linter:

+	npm run lint-js

+To just run the SASS/CSS linter:

+	npm run lint-scss

+## Testing

+To run the Jest unit tests, use the following command:

+	npm test

 ## Browser Support

 Supported and tested in the following browsers: